Palak-Tripathi33-ux/Excel_Sales_Dashboard_Vrinda_Store/README.md

 * **Retail KPIs Mastery:** Mastered the calculation and strategic interpretation of metrics such as Sales Volume, Average Order Value (AOV), Order Fulfillment Statuses, and Channel Contribution Margins.

+---

 ## Challenges Faced & Resolution

+### 1. Data Inconsistency

-* **Data Inconsistency:** The raw dataset contained mismatched casing, variant naming conventions for regions, and non-standardized age records.
+* **The Challenge:** The raw dataset contained mismatched casing, variant naming conventions for regions, and non-standardized age records.

-  * *Resolution:* Built an organized data cleaning workflow inside Excel using string functions and conditional logic to ensure uniform, error-free pivot aggregations.
+* **Resolution:** Built an organized data cleaning workflow inside Excel using string functions and conditional logic to ensure uniform, error-free pivot aggregations.

+### 2. UI/UX Balancing

-* **UI/UX Balancing:** Packing multiple charts (Age, Gender, Geography, Channels, and Trends) into a single screen risked causing visual fatigue.
+* **The Challenge:** Packing multiple charts (Age, Gender, Geography, Channels, and Trends) into a single screen risked causing visual fatigue.

-  * *Resolution:* Restricted the design palette to cohesive, professional tones, removed redundant gridlines, aligned boundaries, and prioritized KPI cards at the top focal point.
+* **Resolution:** Restricted the design palette to cohesive, professional tones, removed redundant gridlines, aligned boundaries, and prioritized KPI cards at the top focal point.

+---

 ## My Efforts and Contributions